tera-private-mods/fps-utils/README.md

 *  To get projectile skill IDs you will have to log them yourself, I will add something that does this for you in a later update

 ## Update Log
-* Rewrote the entire mod.
+* Rewrote the entire mod, again.
+*
 ## Work In Progress:
+Various GUI improvements, fix for mount stuff, projectile and effect lists, fix formatting.

 ## Suggestions
-* If you have suggestions, need help, or want to comment on my shitty coding, leave an issue report or message me (Hugedong69 on pinkies discord)
+* If you have suggestions, need help, or want to comment on my shitty coding, leave an issue report or message me (Hugedong69 in pinkies/caali's discord)

 ## Credits
 The following people have helped in making FPS-Utils: